 Place #220 grit sandpaper on an electric oscillating sander.
 Sand the wall but avoid pressing hard on the sander.
 Follow each pass with your free hand to check for smoothness.

-If painting over the wallpaper glue or removing it still do not work—or if you just prefer an alternative—try one of the following:
+If painting over the wallpaper glue or removing it still does not work—or if you just prefer an alternative—try adding paneling or adding another layer of wallpaper.

 - Paneling: Wood paneling, whether real wood, veneer wood, or artificial, can completely cover up the wallpaper glue.
 Paneling can completely turn around the look of your room and give it a dramatically new appearance.

 - Wallpaper: New wallpaper can cover up either old wallpaper or wallpaper glue.
 If you find a wallpaper brand and pattern that you love, this can be a great way to quickly cover up the old glue.